bindi-v/Professional_README_Generator/README.md

  ![License](https://img.shields.io/badge/License-MIT-yellow)

- You can quickly and easily create a README.md file by using a command line application to generate one.
+ You can quickly and easily create a README.md file by using command line application to generate one.
 You can dynamically generate a professional README.md file from a user's input.

 ## Table Of Contents